cihga39871/JobSchedulers.jl/docs/src/manual.md

 # :running
 ```

-!!! info "Number of CPU Optimization"
+!!! info "Experimental: Number of CPU Optimization"
     JobSchedulers.jl also provide a function to find optimized `ncpu` that a Job can use, based on current cpu usage.
 See more at [`solve_optimized_ncpu`](@ref).

 ## Compatibility with Pipelines.jl

-[Pipelines.jl](https://cihga39871.github.io/Pipelines.jl/dev/): A lightweight Julia package for computational pipelines and workflows.
+[Pipelines.jl](https://cihga39871.github.io/Pipelines.jl/dev/) is a lightweight Julia package for computational pipelines and workflows.
+It can work seamlessly with JobSchedulers.

-You can also create a `Job` by using `Program` types from Pipelines.jl:
+You can create a `Job` by using `Program` types from Pipelines.jl. `Program` is the abstract type of `JuliaProgram` and `CmdProgram`.

 ```julia
 Job(p::Program; program_kwargs..., run_kwargs..., job_kwargs...)